MarcioCerqueira/ImageBasedLighting/ReadMe.txt

 cam
 cam

 which enables the webcam to capture the light probe in real-time.

-(Obviously, the SH Coefficients are computed in real-time.
-This process is done by using the approach proposed by "An Efficient Representation for Irradiance Environment Maps");
+Obviously, the SH Coefficients are computed in real-time.
+This process is done by using the approach proposed by "An Efficient Representation for Irradiance Environment Maps".
+Moreover, to compute dominant light direction and color, the approach proposed in "Light Factorization for Mixed-Frequency Shadows in Augmented Reality" is employed.